-- Add the onions, garlic, bay leaf, salt and turmeric powder and fry until the mixture turns golden brown.
+- Add the onions, garlic, ginger, bay leaf, salt and turmeric powder and fry until the mixture turns golden brown.
 It should take about 5 minutes.

 - Add the tomatoes and fry until they form a shiny paste and the oil starts to separate.

 - Stir in the tomato puree, vinegar, sugar and lime juice.
 If the curry seems a bit dry and you like it saucier, you can add up to 125ml (½ cup) of water.

 - Taste and adjust seasoning as needed.
 Simmer for 10 minutes then turn off the heat and let it rest for 10 minutes.

 - Sprinkle chopped coriander on top and garnish with a slice of lime.
 Enjoy!

 - You can easily tweak this turkey curry to your taste.
 Like it tangier?
 Add a bit more vinegar.
 Sweeter?
 Sugar.
 You can even add more tomato puree to make it more tomatoey.
 Have fun playing around!